autostyle/autostyle/plugin-gradle/README.md

     // NOTE: if target or targetExclude is called multiple times, only the
     // last call is effective

-    // spotless has built-in rules for the most basic formatting tasks trimTrailingWhitespace()
+    // Autostyle has built-in rules for the most basic formatting tasks trimTrailingWhitespace()
     indentWithTabs() // or spaces.
 Takes an integer argument if you don't like 4 endWithNewline()